Introduction to IoT: Applications of IoT

-Pulse oximetry, a highly beneficial noninvasive device for measuring oxygen saturation, addresses the limitations of traditional methods and allows for real-time monitoring.
+\textit{Oxygen Saturation Monitoring}\\ Pulse oximetry, a highly beneficial noninvasive device for measuring oxygen saturation, addresses the limitations of traditional methods and allows for real-time monitoring.
 The integration of IoT-based technology has led to significant advancements in pulse oximetry, particularly in the healthcare industry.
-In the he study \cite{fu2015system}, an advanced noninvasive pulse oximetry system has been proposed, capable of measuring oxygen levels, heart rate, and pulse parameters, while transmitting this data to a central server.
-Another study \cite{ agustine2018heart}, introduced an integrated alert system that sends notifications when oxygen levels reach a critical threshold.
-This system incorporates a pulse oximeter and WLAN router connected through the Blynk server.
+In a study \cite{fu2015system}, an advanced noninvasive pulse oximetry system has been proposed, capable of measuring oxygen levels, heart rate, and pulse parameters while transmitting this data to a central server.